bytecodealliance/wasmtime/docs/security-sandboxing.md

  - The callstack is inaccessible.
 Unlike most native execution environments, return addresses from calls and spilled registers are not stored in memory accessible to applications.
-They are stored in memory that only the implementation access to, which makes traditional stack-smashing attacks targeting return addresses impossible.
+They are stored in memory that only the implementation has access to, which makes traditional stack-smashing attacks targeting return addresses impossible.

  - Pointers, in source languages which have them, are compiled to offsets